aimee-mcneil-melville/ToDo-Full-Stack/README.md

 ## Batteries included

+> Did you know you could require JSON?
+Pretty handy when you need a bit of configuration data!
+You can't leave the extension off like you can with `.js`, though.

 We want you to be exploring and understanding template rendering today, so we've provided you with some data to use that shouldn't take much effort to work with.
 It's an array of objects brought into the program using `require`.
 Each object represents a piece of art.

 The objects look like this: